|A WinZip Pro or WinZip Enterpriselicense is required in order to create and use WinZip backups|

 Once you make your selections and continue past the caution message, you can continue through the job wizard as you would for any other backup job.

 You can save your backup Zip file to the cloud service of your choice, regardless of the location from which the files are zipped.
 You can even zip the files from one cloud service and save the Zip file to another cloud service.
-To do this, you would need to click the Save to drop down menu and then click Cloud in the final job wizard panel (Step 6).
+To do this, you would need to click the Save a copy to button in the final job wizard panel (Step 6).

-After clicking Cloud, the Configure Saving to Cloud dialog will open.
+After clicking Save a copy to, the Configure Saving to Cloud dialog will open.

 In this dialog, you must choose to save the Zip file to a cloud service using the first check box and you must click the Select cloud service and folder button to choose where the Zip file will be saved.
 Any of the available cloud services can be used.
 If you have not configured one that you want to use, you will be able to do so after you select it.
 You also have the options to:

-Any or all of the other features in Step 6 can be used when saving your backup Zip file to a cloud service.
-If you have the need or desire, you can schedule your job, configure email options, save your Zip file to a cloud service, upload the Zip file to an FTP location, and post a link to the created file through Social media or Instant messaging all in one job.
+Any of the other features in Step 6 can be used when saving your backup Zip file to a cloud service or all of them.
+If you have the need or desire, you can schedule your job, configure email options, save your Zip file to a cloud service, post a link to the created file through Social media or Instant messaging, and schedule the files created by this job to expire all in one job.

 If you have any questions about this information, please email Technical Support.